maxinebaghdadi/Wine-Predictions/index.md

 # Overview

-This project implements the Bidirectional Encoder Representations from Transformers (BERT) model on the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to create a recommendation system.
-This model takes a description and price range as input and recommends a specific wine as its output.
+This project implements the Bag of Words model on the following [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data-130k-v2.csv) to create a recommendation system.

 ### Background and Goal